The governance of Historic Royal Palaces

-The Board of Trustees consists of a Chairman and 11 Trustees.
+The Board of Trustees consists of a Chair and 10 Trustees.
 The appointments are unpaid and Trustees are carefully selected for ability to support Historic Royal Palaces’ work.

-The Chairman is appointed by The Queen on the advice of the Secretary of State for Culture, Media & Sport.
+The Chair is appointed by The King on the advice of the Secretary of State for Culture, Media & Sport.

-Four Trustees are appointed by The Queen, of which three are 'ex officio' appointments:
+Four Trustees are appointed by The King, of which three are 'ex officio' appointments:

-The Lord Chamberlain may choose to relinquish his appointment, in which case The Queen may appoint someone to take his place.
+The Lord Chamberlain may choose to relinquish his appointment, in which case The King may appoint someone to take his place.